bertofurth/Seagate-Central-Debian/HOWTO-Samba-File-Sharing.md

 ## Optional - Make samba discoverable by Windows Explorer
 Although the samba file sharing service is now operational, it may not be automatically discoverable by Windows explorer.
-This is a consequence of the less secure SMBv1 protocol being disabled by default in Windows 10, in modern samba software and most other modern clients.
-Seagate Central native firmware still uses the insecure SMBv1 protocol and may therefore be more easily automatically detectable.
+This is a consequence of the less secure SMBv1 protocol being disabled by default in Windows 10 in and most other modern clients.
+Unfortunately, Seagate Central native firmware still uses the insecure SMBv1 protocol and may therefore be more easily detectable.

-If you'd like your server to be automatically discoverable using the Windows explorer "Network" view then you may need to install a tool called "wsdd" (Web Services Dynamic Discovery) on the Seagate Central.
+If you'd like your server to be automatically discoverable using the Windows explorer "Network" view then you may need to install a tool such as "wsdd" (Web Services Dynamic Discovery) on the Seagate Central.
-This tool is not natively available in the Debian Bullseye software repository at the time of writing but can be installed as per the documentation at the tool's homepage.
+This particular tool is not natively available in the Debian Bullseye software repository at the time of writing but can be installed as per the documentation at the tool's homepage.

 https://github.com/christgau/wsdd